Sometimes a private consultant surgeon may decide he or she does not actually wish to charge the patient.

 What if the patient has private medical insurance?

 What you are really doing then, is not charging the patient’s insurance company.
-The courtesy is being extended to an insurance company to whom the patient is most likely paying a yearly or monthly premium to have private medical insurance.
+The courtesy is being extended to an insurance company to whom the patient is most likely paying a premium to have medical insurance.

 This has happened to MHM clients quite a few times over the years and I always advise the same.